stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 07 - Frames.md

 ## Complex Frame Systems

 Complex frame systems can be created by adding frames to an already existing frame, e.g., nouns in a sentence.

+## Properties Of Frames

+The following are properties of frames:

+1. Represent stereotypes
+2. Provide default values
+3. Exhibit inheritance